biotaphy/tutorials/_sphinx_config/tutorial/w6_create_sdms.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ecoregions file is a raster file indicating broad ecoregions for the region being modeled.
+Ecoregions data can be used to compute a simple Rare Species Model for species without sufficient points for a Maxent model, by intersecting the convex hull of the points with the ecoregions.
+These data are available from coarse to fine scales, at global and regional extents.
 This file can be in ASCII or GeoTiff format.

 Input: Script parameter file